- Post-doctoral training, Center for Alcohol and Addiction Studies (CAAS), Brown University

 Understanding the Dynamics of College Student Marijuana Use: A Study using EMA

-Investigators: Kristina Phillips (PI), Michael Phillips (PI), and Trent Lalonde (Co-I)
+Investigators: Kristina Phillips (PI), Michael Phillips (PI), Trent Lalonde (Co-I), & Michael Stein (Co-I)

 Submitted to the National Institute on Drug Abuse (NIDA) / NIH